onap/integration/docs/integration-tests.rst

 =====

 .. important::
-   Integration is in charged of several types of tests:
+   Integration is in charge of several types of tests:

-   - Use Cases: developped by use case teams, usually complex, demonstrating high value capabilities ofr ONAP.
+   - Use Cases: developed by use case teams, usually complex, demonstrating high value capabilities of ONAP.
 They may be partially automated and even integrated in CD.
    - CSIT Tests: functional tests created by the projects, partially hosted in CSIT repository
-   - Automatic Test Cases: these use cases are usually more simple and aims to validate that ONAP is working properly.
+   - Automatic Test Cases: these use cases are usually more simple and aim to validate that ONAP is working properly.
      These tests have been developed to validate ONAP as a software solution.
-     In theory all the main function shall be covered by such tests in order to have more robust CI/CD and then avoid regressions.
+     In theory all the main functions shall be covered by such tests in order to have more robust CI/CD and then avoid regressions.
      These tests are usually developed and maintained by the integration team.

-We may also indicate that when the development of the test framework python-onapsk follows standard developement quality rules and imposes the creation of unit/functional/integration tests.
+We may also indicate that when the development of the test framework python-onapsdk follows standard development quality rules and imposes the creation of unit/functional/integration tests.
-As an example python-onapsdk requires a unit test coverage of 98% before merging a new feature, which is far above the project criteria in SonarCLoud today.
+As an example python-onapsdk requires a unit test coverage of 98% before merging a new feature, which is far above the project criteria in SonarCloud today.

 Use Cases
 ---------